cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ## The `sync()` function

 A `sync` instruction (available in Mindustry Logic since version 7.0 build 146) is mapped to a `sync()` function.
 The function has one parameter - a variable to be synchronized across the network (namely, from the server to all clients).
-A [global variable](SYNTAX-1-VARIABLES.markdown#global-variables) must be passed as an argument to this function, otherwise a compilation error occurs.
-Furthermore, a variable used as an argument to the `sync()` function becomes volatile - Mindcode assumes the value of the variable may change by an external operation.
+A [global variable](SYNTAX-1-VARIABLES.markdown#variable-scope) must be passed as an argument to this function, otherwise a compilation error occurs.
+Furthermore, a variable used as an argument to the `sync()` function should be declared `volatile`, as the value of the variable may apparently change by an external operation.

-As a result, Mindcode makes sure the variable is reread on every access and disable optimizations that would allow to reuse the value of the variable:

 ```
-sync(A);
+volatile var synced;
+sync(synced);
-before = A;
+var before = synced;
 wait(1000);
-after = A;
+var after = synced;
 print(after - before);
 ```

-This snippet of code is meant to compute a difference in the value of `A` caused by external synchronization, and produces this mlog code:
+This snippet of code is meant to compute a difference in the value of `synced` caused by external synchronization, and produces this mlog code:

 ```
-sync A
+sync .synced
-set before A
+set .before .synced
 wait 1000
-set after A
+set .after .synced
-op sub __tmp2 after before
+op sub *tmp0 .after .before
-print __tmp2
+print *tmp0
+end
 ```

 As can be seen, the code actually does compute the difference between the value of the variable from two different points in time.